project-sunbird/sunbird.org-docs/developer-docs/upgrade/keycloak_configuration.md

 This completes the Keycloak configurations.
-Next we will be running migration scripts for Cassandra and Keycloak
+Next we will be running migration scripts for Cassandra and Keycloak.